Pierre-Mansuy/OlfacTrack/README.md

-# Olfactrack
+# OlfacTrack

 ## 2D Tracking Pipeline for Insect Behavior in Olfactometer Videos

-Olfactrack is a Python-based tracking pipeline designed for analyzing insect behavior in Y-tube olfactometer experiments.
+OlfacTrack is a Python-based tracking pipeline designed for analyzing insect behavior in Y-tube olfactometer experiments.
 The system enables precise tracking of insect movement through the Y-tube, calculation of behavioral metrics, and generation of visualizations to understand olfactory preferences.

 ## Features